 school.
 The Mandate school is a powerful group, but their focus is not on present day politics.
 Instead,

-they are driven to stop the Consult, a fearsome group of villans who first brought the Apocalypse 1500
+they are driven to stop the Consult, a fearsome group of villains who first brought about the Apocalypse 1500

-year ago.
-But the Consult disappearred when the No-God was destroyed, and since they have been spotted
+years ago.
+But the Consult disappearred when the No-God was destroyed, and since they have not been spotted

 for centuries, everyone takes the Mandate to be fools for dwelling the past.
 But the Mandate sorcerers